fabianh001/Arduino-RGBLamp/README.md

 # Arduino-RGBLamp

 This repository is about a nice RGB lamp I made for my desk.
-My lamp features several modes, including rainbow, study, reading and disco mode. </br></br>
+The lamp has a rainbow, study, reading and disco mode, as can be seen in the demo. </br></br>
 The project is based on the ESP8266 Node MCU v1 and a WS2812 LED strip. </br>
-Any other Arduino should be working for this project fine, too. </br>

 ### Demo Video